robincornelius/libedssharp/README.md

 * EDS/DCF supports compactPDO (read only) 1*
 * EDS/DCF supports implict PDO (read only) 1*
 * EDS/DCF supports CompactSubOb (read only) 1*
+* Supports loading/saving of all EDS/DCF module information

 1* read only in this context means the EDS/DCF is fully expanded but the compact forms is not written back, only the expanded form will be saved.